 |Not the boot you take to the park or the big runs|

-Salomon Quest: Warmest Ski Boot for Beginner-Intermediate skiers
+Salomon Access: Comfortable Ski Boot for Beginner-Intermediate skiers

-The Salomon Quest is a ski boot all about warmth and comfort.
+The Salomon Access is a ski boot all about warmth and comfort.

-Thanks to the smart three buckle design, it’s super easy to get in and out of the boot.
+Thanks to the smart four buckle design, it’s super easy to get in and out of the boot.
 On the top of the ski boot, there’s a big Velcro strap, which makes it easier to get in and out of the boots.
-Some people might prefer an extra buckle instead since the Velcro Strap is not very precise.

 The last is 104 mm, so it’s suitable for medium to wide feet and it provides a comfortable fit.
 But this ski boot might be a bit too wide for you if you have a narrow forefoot.